dtaht/blog-cerowrt/content/post/crypto_fq_bug.md

 ## Personal note

-Sometimes I think the only thing going for me is a clear goal and dogged persistence - I don't have the coding chops and ability to visualize nanoseconds Eric has, nor the deep insights into the structure of the ath9k code Felix and Toke have, nor the experiences and insights into TCP's behaviors Kathie, Van and Matt have, nor the clear grasp of Minstrel that Andrew and Thomas have...
+Sometimes I think the only thing going for me is a clear goal and dogged persistence - I don't see things from orbit, as Jim does, I don't have the coding chops and ability to visualize nanoseconds Eric has, nor the deep insights into the structure of the ath9k code Felix and Toke have, nor the experiences and insights into TCP's behaviors Kathie, Van and Matt have, nor the clear grasp of Minstrel that Andrew and Thomas have...
 I just want to end bufferbloat in my lifetime!

 And despite that "persistence" - my ADHD has really got out of hand: